tvl-labs/intent-sdk-js/README.md

 ### MToken

-MTokens are wrapped versions of traditional tokens that enable cross-chain functionality.
-They maintain a 1:1 relationship with underlying tokens.

-- For cross-chain transactions or liquidity provisioning, deposits are converted to MToken first.
-- MToken decimals are 18, even if the source token uses fewer decimals (e.g., USDT has 6).
+MTokens are unified accounting units over tokens on any blockchain to enable cross-chain functionality.
+MToken decimals are 18, even if the source token uses fewer decimals (e.g., USDT has 6).

 ### chainId vs chains[]